-This virtual training is designed to equip the participants with the necessary skills to manage difficult employees and to help you to identify positive strategies for dealing with them.
-Participants will learn how to avoid conflict through healthy confrontation and actions that build stronger and better relationships and teamwork at the workplace.
+This one day training is designed to equip the participants with the necessary skills to manage difficult employees and to help you to identify positive strategies for dealing with them.
+Participants will learn how to avoid conflict through healthy confrontation and actions that build stronger and better relationships and teamwork at workplace.

-• Constant complaints, gossip or other disruptive behaviours that bring down employee morale;
+- constant complaints, gossip or other disruptive behaviours that bring down employee morale; and

 • Why You Must Deal With Difficult Employees?

-- Situation will not get better if left unaddressed, it usually gets worse.
+- Situation won’t get better if left unaddressed, it usually gets worse.
+They create unnecessary complexity, strife and worst of all stress.

 - Constant complaining can quickly earn you the title of whiner or complainer.